boldbi/bold-bi-docs/docs/working-with-data-sources/working-with-bold-etl/data-connectors/workable.md

 # Workable

 **Description:**
 Workable is an online platform for posting jobs and managing the hiring process.
-With Workable, employers can create job listings, receive applications, track candidates, collaborate with team members, schedule interviews, and manage the overall hiring workflow.
+Employers can create job listings, receive applications, track candidates, collaborate with team members, schedule interviews, and manage the overall hiring workflow with Workable.

 **Prerequisites:**
 - Application: Python (>=3.10) and Pip